linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 the "Hadoop DSL" for brevity), a language for specifying jobs and workflows for Hadoop workflow schedulers like Azkaban and Apache Oozie.

+#### Can I Benefit from the Hadoop Plugin and Hadoop DSL?

+The Hadoop Plugin is only useful if you are using Gradle as your build system.
+If you are using Azkaban, you should start using the Hadoop Plugin immediately and you should start using the Hadoop DSL as the primary mechanism by which you develop your Azkaban workflows.
+Read the Hadoop Plugin User Guide and the Hadoop DSL Language Reference to get started today.

+If you are Apache Pig or Apache Spark, the Hadoop Plugin has some useful tasks for you.
+The Hadoop Plugin includes features for Apache Pig that will statically validate your Pig scripts (saving you time instead of finding out that there is a syntax error in your script when you try to run it).
+If you run Hadoop jobs through a gateway, the Plugin includes tasks that will automatically launch your Pig and Spark jobs on the gateway (instead of you needing to manually download your code and jars to the gateway box first).

 #### Hadoop Plugin User Guide

 The Hadoop Plugin User Guide is available at [User Guide]